 Up to 6 to 8 promising abstracts will be chosen by the 3-member judging panel to advance to Phase 2.
 In May, the Award Committee will match mentor volunteers to the student teams chosen and student teams will supply the mentors with an electronic copy of their team's abstract and judges' feedback from Phase 1.
 The mentors will then become active members of the design competition team, working closely with the two graduate students on the final paper.

-> Mentors should keep in good contact with their student teams.
-Mentors who have not heard back from their team within a reasonable time, should contact the PacifiCorp Design and Development Award Committee Chairperson.
+Mentors should keep in good contact with their student teams.
+Mentors who have not heard back from their team within a reasonable time, should contact the competition Coordinating Committee chair.

-> Mentors may wish to consider setting up one or more conference calls with their student teams and use email regularly to help teams stay on target to meet their final manuscript deadline.
+Mentors may wish to consider setting up one or more conference calls with their student teams and use email regularly to help teams stay on target to meet their final manuscript deadline.

 Final papers must be limited to 5,000 words, including all references and appendices (also 12 point Times Roman font, double-spaced, 1 inch page margins).
 Please be sure to visit the judging form to offer guidance for student teams in what is expected in the Phase II submission.
 It is important to be sure to note that a detailed budget and timeline is required during this phase of the competition and should be included in the Phase II design document submitted.
 It is also important that no identifying information of any kind is to be found in the submitted document.
 This includes any reference to state or affiliation in a team name, any reference to affiliation or student names in the training materials within the solution, Internet support materials, timeline, or budget.
 Failure to adhere to this strict guideline could result in disqualification of the team submission.
 Submissions can contain no more than 10 tables and figures.
 Design teams may develop associated design and development products related to the problem statement, as appropriate.
 These additional materials/artifacts must be accessible via the Internet and can consist of no more than 10 Web pages.